 If there’s a lot of cancer in a node, the large mass can be seen easily.
-If the cancer is growing out of the lymph node through the layer of connective tissue on the outside (call the capsule), it is called extracapsular extension.
+If the cancer is growing out of the lymph node through the layer of connective tissue on the outside (call the capsule), it’s called extracapsular extension.

-More cancer in the nodes may mean that the cancer is more aggressive or that it is more likely to spread to other places in the body.
+More cancer in the nodes may mean that the cancer is more aggressive or that it’s more likely to spread to other places in the body.
 But if nearby lymph nodes are the only other place cancer is found beyond the main (primary) site, surgery to remove the main tumor and the nearby lymph nodes may be able to get rid of it all (and cure it).

 Cancer in nodes affects cancer stage

 Treatment of cancer is based on the type of cancer a person has, and the stage of the cancer.
 Doctors use a system to assign a stage to the cancer.
 The most common staging system is the TNM system.
 The T in TNM stands for tumor, the M stands for metastasis, and the N stands for lymph nodes.
-If there is no cancer found in the lymph nodes near the cancer, the N is assigned a value of 0.
+If there’s no cancer found in the lymph nodes near the cancer, the N is assigned a value of 0.
 If nearby or distant nodes show cancer, the N is assigned a number such as 1, 2 or sometimes 3, depending on how many nodes are affected, how much cancer is in them, how large they are, and where they are.

 A cancer with lower TNM numbers is usually easier to treat and has a better outlook for survival.
 For instance, a cancer with T1, N0, M0, would be a cancer that was found very early, before it spread.
 The T1 would mean a small tumor, the N0 means that no nodes are involved, and the M0 means that no metastases were found.
-For more information on staging, see information about your cancer, or read our document, Staging.
+For more information on staging, see information about your cancer type, or read our document called Staging.